JimmyKChoi/Variant-Sex-Chromosome-Systems-Bioclimatic-Variables/README.md

 This is a project for determining potential relationships between various bioclimatic variables and mammal sex chromosome systems that differ from the "classic" XX/XY system, through phylogenetic comparative methods using various R packages.
+Read the preprint [here.](https://doi.org/10.1101/2025.11.05.686331)

 Other tangentially related stuff includes ancestral state reconstruction, etc.